The production WordPress servers are locked down, secure environments.

-We tried to mimic many of WordPress.com's features, and we have added many other plugins based on early feedback.
+We tried to mimic many of WordPress.com's features, and we have added many other plugins based on feedback.

 To simplify the interface for casual users, not all plugins are activated across the network.
 Site administrators can activate certain plugins just for their site.
 These include a Poll/Survey plugin, an FAQ plugin, and a LaTeX plugin.

 We welcome suggestions for added functionality and new themes to add to our WordPress environment.
 Please use the Contact link above.